apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 **Note:** Failure to specify adequate properties such as `type`, `ldapUrl`, `baseDn`, etc will simply deactivate LDAP authentication altogether silently.

+**Note:** Attributes retrieved as part of LDAP authentication are merged with all attributes retrieved from [other attribute repository sources](#authentication-attributes), if any.
+Attributes retrieved directly as part of LDAP authentication trump all other attributes.

 To learn more about this topic, [please review this guide](LDAP-Authentication.html).

+### Active Directory

+Users authenticate with `sAMAccountName`.

+### Authenticated Search

+Manager bind/search type of authentication.

+- If `principalAttributePassword` is empty then a user simple bind is done to validate credentials
+- Otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it

+### Anonymous Search

+Anonymous search.

+- If `principalAttributePassword` is empty then a user simple bind is done to validate credentials
+- Otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it

+### Direct Bind

+Compute user DN from format string and perform simple bind.
+This is relevant when no search is required to compute the DN needed for a bind operation.

+There are two requirements for this use case:

+1. All users are under a single branch in the directory, e.g. `ou=Users,dc=example,dc=org`.
+2. The username provided on the CAS login form is part of the DN, e.g. `uid=%s,ou=Users,dc=exmaple,dc=org`.

 ```properties
 # cas.authn.ldap[0].type=AD|AUTHENTICATED|DIRECT|ANONYMOUS|SASL